 tell stories, move masses

-A digital story that recalls the filmmaker's mother's disappearance and his relationship to his father that led him to work as a journalist.
-This deeply person story was created as a gift for the filmmaker's father.
+A digital story that recalls my mother's disappearance in my youth and my relationship with my father that led me to work as a journalist.

-A digital story that recalls the filmmaker's struggle to rebuild a relationship with his mother after her long absence.
+A digital story focused on struggling to rebuild a relationship with my mother after her long absence.

 let the water do the work